 Southampton Waterfront Stays

 This IHG Hotel sits proudly next to the Southampton Cruise Terminal, right on the edge of the city centre.
-Well located to a number of attractions and things to do, it also boasts panoramic views of the Southampton waterfront.
-Clean and modern bedrooms invite you for a good nights sleep with parking available onsite.
+Well located to several attractions and things to do, it also boasts panoramic views of the Southampton waterfront.
+Clean and modern bedrooms invite you for a good night’s sleep with parking available onsite.

 This hotel scores well for couples travelling to Southampton.

 Stay in the picturesque Hythe, across the water from Southampton city centre.
 This relaxing location is perfect for a balcony overlooking the Hythe marina, watching as the pleasure vessels come and go.
-The adjoining Boathouse Restaurant is ideal to dine in whilst overlooking Southampton Waters with a good value for money, British menu with a seafood flair.
+The adjoining Boathouse Restaurant is ideal for dining in whilst overlooking Southampton Waters with a good value for money, British menu with a seafood flair.